birdforest/Credit-Risk-Classification/README.md

 # Credit-Risk-Classification
 Challenge 20
 # Overview
-- The purpose of this analysis is to develop and evaluate a logistic regression model to predict the loan status of applicants using historical lending data.
-This model aims to help the company make informed decisions on whether to approve or deny loan applications based on the characteristics of the applicants.
+- The goal of this analysis is to create and assess a logistic regression model that predicts applicants' loan statuses using past lending data.
+This model is intended to assist the company in making informed decisions on loan approvals or denials based on applicant characteristics.
+# Accuracy, Precision, and Recall Scores
+- Accuracy: The overall accuracy of the model is 99%.
+- Precision for class 0 (loan not defaulted): 1.00
+- Precision for class 1 (loan defaulted): 0.85
+- Recall for class 0: 0.99
+- Recall for class 1: 0.91